Trip Info

 This morning, you will visit Pyiang Gompa on the drive back in to Leh.
 After arriving back in Leh, the rest of the day is at leisure for final sightseeing, shopping.
 An optional afternoon tour to Hemis monastery (Gompa) is available on request and this is highly recommended.

-Accommodation: Hotel
+Accommodation: Hotel Omasila

-Meals: (B,L,D)
+Meals: Breakfast

 Thank you for joining us on this 14-day Nubra and Shyok valley Trek.
 Your adventures end's today!
 An our representative will drop you off at the airport before your scheduled flight.
 On your way home, you will have plenty of time to plan your next trip to Ladakh.
 We hope this 14-day Nubra and Shyok valley Trek has enriched your adventures with pleasant memories.
 Bon voyage for a safe and pleasant trip home.
 Safe Journey!!
 We hope to see you again.

-Meals: (B)
+Meals: Breakfast

 Cost Includes

-- On the trekking route: Full camping setup (kitchen tent, dining tent, toilet tent, table, chairs, and more for your comfort
+- All camping logistical arrangements for your comfort, where kitchen tent, dining tent, toilet tent, table, chairs, and more for your comfort

-- Freshly prepared meals (B, L, D) with boiled water, tea, coffee etc
+- Freshly prepared meals (B, L, D) with boiled water, tea, coffee etc.

-- Experienced local trek guide with 1:4 assistant guide to client ratio
+- Experienced local trek guide with 1:5 assistant guide to client ratio

 - Comprehensive first aid kit with high altitude medicine